ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## October 26, 2021

+- Disabled test 1294 since native libcurl supports "crazier" HTTP request headers than hyper does.
+Hyper is strict, libcurl is liberal.
+- Made `CURLOPT_SUPPRESS_CONNECT_HEADERS` work with hyper
+- test 1266/1267: disabled on hyper: no HTTP/0.9 support
+- test 1287 need a massage to work

+At **42** disabled tests.

 ## October 25, 2021

 - Found a few more disabled tests that actually work now since a recent fix